Algo-Foundry/atomic-transfers/README.md

 1. Create an asset (NFT or fungible token)
 2. Buyer account pays 1 Algo to the creator.
+3. Buyer opts into the asset.
-3. Creator sends the NFT to the buyer.
+4. Creator sends the NFT to the buyer.
-3. Creator sends 10% of the payment to the artist's account.
+5. Creator sends 10% of the payment to the artist's account.

 You can assume that the buyer and artist accounts are standalone accounts.

 ### Setup instructions